Epicurious

-Epicurious is an American digital brand that focuses on food and cooking-related topics.
+Epicurious is an American digital brand that focuses on food- and cooking-related topics.
 Created by Condé Nast in 1995, it is headquartered at the One World Trade Center in Manhattan, New York City, where it is part of the publisher's Food Innovation Group that also includes Bon Appétit, with significant overlap in staff between the two companies.

 History

 Launch and early growth (1995–2004)

 Epicurious launched on August 18, 1995, as part of CondeNet, a subsidiary of Condé Nast that was created to develop content specifically for the Internet.
 Under the direction of CondeNet president Rochelle Udell and editor-in-chief Joan Feeney, former executive editor of Mademoiselle, Epicurious offered recipes, cooking tips and general information on food, wine, and dining out.
 The site also covered travel at launch and drew from existing content found in Condé Nast properties Gourmet, Bon Appétit, and Condé Nast Traveler.

 From 1996 to 1997, Epicurious grew to include special initiatives like full Thanksgiving meal recipes lists, and entered into a deal with CNET to provide content for Snap!
 Online – a website and CD-ROM service designed to introduce specific resources to new Web users.
-Additionally, the site developed a partnership with Discovery Channel for a 26-episode cable television program titled ‘Epicurious.’
+Additionally, the site developed a partnership with Discovery Channel for a 26-episode cable television program titled Epicurious.
 The program debuted in 1998 on the Discovery Channel and was hosted by Jonathan Karsh.

 That same year, Epicurious partnered with the InfoGear Technology Corporation, enabling access to more than 7,600 recipes via the CIDCO iPhone and other InfoGear products.
 Epicurious entered into an ecommerce deal with Williams-Sonoma that would allow sales of cookware through the site.
 That year, major changes to content were implemented, with the launch of Epicurious TV – a collection of food videos – as well as the spinoff of travel content into the newly formed Concierge.com.

 Rochelle Udell left Condé Nast in 1999, and Elizabeth Shepard was named editor-in-chief of Epicurious the following year.
 The site grew to include 16,000 recipes by 2003.

-Ten-year anniversary, smartphone era begins (2005–2014)
+Tenth anniversary, smartphone era begins (2005–2014)

 In 2005, Epicurious added a mobile service called "Epi to Go", which enabled users to download recipes to their phones and PDAs.
 Tanya Steel joined as editor-in-chief in 2005 and under her direction in 2007, Epicurious partnered with The Culinary Institute of America (CIA) to produce "Inside the CIA", a video series that took viewers inside the culinary school.
 In addition, the site partnered with Ofoto founder Kamran Mohsenin to create Tastebook, an online tool that allowed users to create their own customizable, hardbound cookbooks using Epicurious’ collection of recipes.
 The site also expanded content to YouTube, producing a series of two-minute tutorial videos.